ms609/Concentration/README.md

 Do you ever find yourself struggling to concentrate?

-Perhaps it's not surprising if you do: someone is being paid, right now, to divert your attention from the task that you are trying to conduct.

-The good news is that concentration is a learnable skill: with the right approach, you can shut out distraction and train yourself to focus.
+Concentration is a learnable skill: with the right approach, you can shut out distraction and train yourself to focus.

-This page outlines approaches that have helped me to master the skill of concentration.
+This page outlines approaches that have helped me to develop the skill of concentration.
-They might not all work for you, but why not give them a try: hopefully they will give you ideas of how you can work more effectively -- buying you time to rest without guilt.
+Hopefully they will help you to reflect on how you can work more effectively.

 ## Intentional time management